-Within each search type, you will be able to expand or limit results based on the information you require and the criteria entered.
-Search page results are restricted to return only 500 records.
+Within each search type, you can filter results based on criteria entered.
+Search page results are restricted to 500 records.

-Documents accessed and available on eDocket can be printed via the Internet on your own equipment.
-If the documents are not available in eDocket or you are unable to print them, you may:
+Documents accessed on eDocket can be printed using your own equipment or downloaded for printing elsewhere.
+If a document is not available as a PDF on eDocket, or you are unable to print it, you may:

-- Visit Docket Control to make copies of the documents yourself (cost is 10 cents per page).
+- Visit Docket Control to make copies of the document yourself (cost is 10 cents per page), or

 Arizona Corporation Commission